AlaskaAirlines/auro-card/docs/partials/index.md

 ### Basic

-The basic example demonstrates the `image`, `description`, and `cta` content slots.
+The basic example demonstrates the `image`, `description`, and `cta` content slots on a single standalone card.
 The default card has 100% width for flexible presentation within its container.

 **Content recommendations:**
 - Use `<auro-header>` with `display="500"` for headings
 - Use `<p>` elements for body text
 - Use `<auro-hyperlink>` or `<auro-hyperlink type="cta">` for the `cta` slot

-Apply CSS constraints like `max-width` to control text wrapping and layout as needed, as illustrated in the second example.
+Apply CSS constraints like `max-width` (as shown here) to control text wrapping and layout as needed.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/basic.html) -->